jesga06/FikOff/README.md

 * C#
   * Apart from a few sleep() calls in the Interactive Mode that were added to try and keep the output readable, the C# edition of FikOff also has everything.
 * Batch.
 Here is where things get messy.
-  * Has: CLAP args, auto server and launcher start, auto setup (IP setup included), the ability to run on a fresh Windows install.
+  * Has: CLAP args (but they're used differently), auto server and launcher start, auto setup (IP setup included), the ability to run on a fresh Windows install.
-  * Hasn't: Checks to see if the server is actually online before starting the launcher, **automatically turning** developer mode in the launcher to on, support for multiple languages, funny flavor texts (this one's the saddest out of these tbh).
+  * Hasn't: Checks to see if the server is actually online before starting the launcher, **automatically turning** developer mode in the launcher to on, support for multiple languages, logging, proper exception handling, funny flavor texts (this one's the saddest out of these tbh).

 ### How to contribute